Jeremy-Ryan-Mills/RISC-V-Quantum/README.md

 | `env_addr` | **95 : 80**            | 16 bits            | Address of Envelope in Memory |
 | *reserved* | **127 : 96**            | 32 bits           | Future use (flags, CRC, channel ID, etc.).                                     |

+In a quantum instruction that queues a pulse, a memory address of the pulse word will be provided from a register on the RISC-V core.
+The instruction will also specify a delay in clock cycles until the pulse is triggered.

-## Quantum ISA Extension Summary
+### Quantum ISA Extension Summary

-These are the quantum instructions that are supported in the RISC-V processor.
+These are the quantum instructions that are supported in the RISC-V processor:

 | Instruction                 | Format                                                     | Purpose                                                                                                         | Result                   | Notes                                                       |
 | --------------------------- | ---------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------- | ------------------------ | ----------------------------------------------------------- |